 - The engineer must be nominated by their peers after approval in the exchange group for the program

 - The engineer should be aware and capable of filling the position they are moving to exchange in.
 For example if the position requires knowledge of certain programming languages, they should have to complete qualifying work prior to accepting the exchange.
-For example to join Project Rise from another group means some familiarity with Amazon Web Services and Azure cloud capabilities, for other divisions this may mean Golang, Java, Docker, etc. The technology qualifications should be minimal as if you can work with a statically typed language then almost all of them will have the same common patterns, practices, and topics.
+For example to join Project <Something> from another group means some familiarity with Amazon Web Services and Azure cloud capabilities, for other divisions this may mean Golang, Java, Docker, etc. The technology qualifications should be minimal as if you can work with a statically typed language then almost all of them will have the same common patterns, practices, and topics.

 - The engineer agrees to nominate someone from their original team when they return to pass on the opportunity (again nominee pool comes from the volunteers in the approved available engineers that are interested in doing this activity).
 This would be sharing the opportunity for others so that rotation occurs and not the same engineer is sent over and over as part of the exchange process.

 - The engineer agrees to be the primary contact/host when returning to their original group for an incoming exchanged engineer from another group at a future time.
 This is to keep continuity and pay back their time to their original team for giving them the chance to participate in this exchange and have a responsible party for any production code written by the exchanged engineer during their time spent with the group.

 What would the visiting engineer be expected to do?